acnmartens81/TIBCOSpotfireWorkshop/DataScience/WorkshopDataScience.md

 6. Congratulations, you've now successfully completed all Labs!

-**[What happened]** \
+**[What happened]**
-Let's recap what we've done.  \
+Let's recap what we've done.
-1. First you've prepared your project environment (workspace) for this data science project \
+1. First you've prepared your project environment (workspace) for this data science project
-2. Next we've loaded our data from Hadoop.  \
+2. Next we've loaded our data from Hadoop.
-3. After that we've explored if data preparation needs to be performed.  \
+3. After that we've explored if data preparation needs to be performed.
-4. Next we've split that data in a training and test set and scored 3 different models against the training set. \
+4. Next we've split that data in a training and test set and scored 3 different models against the training set.
-5. Then we've validated the model performance using the test data set. \
+5. Then we've validated the model performance using the test data set.
-6. And at last we've exported the winning model to automatically score new loan requests (in batches using TIBCO Data Science or in real time using TIBCO Data Streams).
+6. And at last we've exported the winning model to automatically score new loan requests (in batches using TIBCO Data Science or in real time using TIBCO Data Streams)